josieoharrow/josieoharrow.github.io/index.md

 {:toc}

 ## About Me
 I am a junior mathematics major at Oregon State University Honors College.
+I enjoy theoretical computer science and math problems, as well as spending time outdoors and crafting.

 ## About My Mentor